Peak District, Derbyshire Holiday July 1999 - page 1

 Here's our lovely little stone cottage for the week in Litton and

-conveniently located near to Buxton and all the places we were to visit
+conveniently located near to Buxton and all the places we planned to

 |

-On the 1st day we went into Buxton, a spa town famous for well
+On the first day we went into Buxton, a spa town famous for well

 dressing, and the lovely Pavilion Gardens.
 That's Belinda off